districtr/districtr/docs/11suggestions/other.md

 -  Sign-In forms and authentication was originally planned for the site but has since been deprecated.

-- Many state portals have been constructed over time using this back end.

 # #

 [Return to Main](../README.md)